rachitnigam/rachitnigam.com/content/post/reconf-future.md

 ### FPGAs as Computational Accelerators

 FPGAs were initially developed as high-performance simulators for circuit designs.
-As we started building more complicated hardware designs, contemporary processors could no longer simulate them.
-This in turn made it hard to test and verify designs---imagine trying to simulate an i3 processor on a Pentium 4.
+Testing a hardware design requires simulating its behavior over thousands of clock cycles.
+With larger and more complex, the computational power required to simulate and track the state of a design becomes increasingly hard.
+Unfortunately, simulating a hardware design on a traditional processor does not scale---imagine trying to simulate an i3 processor on a Pentium 4.
 FPGAs were designed as simulation accelerators.
-They provide *bit-level* reconfigurability which allows them to simulate wires and gates in a hardware design. **TODO**: These design decisions also made FPGAs as a viable
+They provide *bit-level* reconfigurability which allows them to simulate wires and gates in a hardware design.

+The bit-level reconfigurability also made FPGAs viable as a cheaper, low-volume alternate to application specific integrated circuits (ASICs).
+Instead of taping-out custom chips, FPGAs could be used to prototype and integrate such accelerators without paying for a full silicon tape-out.
+In domains like signal processing or networking, where real-time deadlines really matter and CPUs struggle to meet high-throughput requirements, FPGAs were successfully used as computational accelerators.
+The common thread in all of these use cases is that we really want to design custom circuits but don't want to pay the costs of producing a whole new chip.

-FPGAs happily chugged along in this niche role for a long time till some really smart engineers at Microsoft demonstrated that FPGAs could be used as computational accelerators through the [Catapult][] project.
-Catapult, and its successor [BrainWave][], showed that not only can FPGAs significantly improve the performance of modern large-scale applications, they provide enough flexibility to be used in multiple domains.
+FPGAs happily chugged along in these niche roles for a long time without taking off in a big way.
+Researchers knew that FPGAs could play a big role as flexible accelerators but didn't have a "killer app".
+Between 2010-2016, an exceptional team of computer architects demonstrated that FPGAs could be used as computational accelerators *inside datacenters* through the [Catapult][] project.
+Catapult, and its successor [BrainWave][], showed that not only can FPGAs significantly improve the performance of modern large-scale applications, they provide enough flexibility to be used in multiple domains, accelerating everything from Bing search, Azure cloud network, and most recently, ML models.

+Other cloud services like AWS have jumped on this trend and now offer [F1 instances][f1] which provide access to high-end FPGA units through AWS's pay-what-you-use model.

 ### FPGA Programming 101

 Owing to its root as a hardware simulator, FPGA programming toolchains repurpose existing hardware design languages (HDLs).
-As a simulator for circuits, this is a really good idea.
-You can simply take your preexisting hardware design and run it on an FPGA[^2].
+As a circuit simulator, this is a really good idea.
+You can simply take your preexisting hardware design and run it on an FPGA.[^2]

-Unfortunately, when trying to run high-level application code, like a matrix multiply or a convolution kernel, the level of abstraction provided by HDLs is far too low-level.
+Unfortunately, when trying to run high-level application code the level of abstraction afforded by HDLs is far too low-level.
 Imagine
-trying to write a convolution by specifying every wire connection into every adder.
+trying to write a convolution kernel by specifying every wire connection into every adder and the computation that occurs at every clock cycle.
 Proponents of HDLs will point out that we can eek out every bit of performance from a low-level hardware design.
 However, this also means that design iteration times are much worse.
 It can take many weeks of engineering effort to implement